-- Use your right thumb to push the right side of the throttle control lever to move rearward. - Use your left hand fingers to pull back on the left side of the throttle control lever to move rearward.

-Release the throttle control lever and allow your scooter to come to a complete stop before engaging the other side of the lever.
-When the throttle control lever is completely released, it automatically returns to the center "stop" position and engages your scooter's brakes.
+- Place your right hand on the right handgrip and your left hand on the left handgrip. - Use your right thumb to push the right side of the throttle control lever to disengage your scooter's brakes and move forward. - Release the throttle control lever and allow your scooter to come to a complete stop before pushing the other side of the lever to move in reverse. - When the throttle control lever is completely released, it automatically returns to the center "stop" position and engages your scooter's brakes.